kontena/kontena-stacks/kong/README.md

 `$ kontena stack install kontena/kong`

 This will deploy Kong API gateway with PostgreSQL and optional [Kong Dashboard](https://github.com/PGBI/kong-dashboard) to your Kontena grid.
-After it is deployed you can access the Dashboard Admin API with [Kontena VPN](http://kontena.io/docs/using-kontena/vpn-access.html):
+After it is deployed you can access the Dashboard and Admin API with [Kontena VPN](http://kontena.io/docs/using-kontena/vpn-access.html):
 - http://kong.${GRID}.kontena.local:8001
 - http://dashboard.kong.${GRID}.kontena.local:8080